jsenv/core/docs/cdn/readme.md

 # Using ressources from CDN

 This documentation explains what happens if you use ressources from a CDN.

-For example in the following HTML roboto font is loaded from google CDNs.
+Let's take HTML loading roboto font from google CDNs as an example:

 ```html
 <!DOCTYPE html>